underscoreio/essential-scala/src/pages/intro/index.md

 ```

 <div class="solution">
 Type is `Int`, but this one doesn't evaluate to a value---it raises an exception instead, and a raised exception is not a value.
 How can we tell this?
-We can't continuing computing with the result of the expression.
+We can't continue computing with the result of the expression.
 For example, we can't print it.
 Compare

 ```tut:book
 println("foo")